 If you are calling or walking into a department to inquire about a job,

 always ask for the person who does the hiring of student employees.

-Click on CURRENT VACANT POSITIONS.
-(International students can apply
+On our site click on CURRENT VACANT POSITIONS.
+(International students can apply only

-for GSA positions only).
-These postings can change often.
+for GSA positions.)
+These postings change often.
 Take a

 moment each day to review them.
-Don’t hesitate to approach a
+Do not hesitate to approach a

-department you would like to work for even if they don’t have a job
+department you would like to work for even if they do not have a job

 posting on the SES site.
-Don’t hesitate to approach 10 or 12 or even 15
+Do not hesitate to approach 10 or 12 or even 15

 - Create a resume.